poiyomi/PoiyomiDocs/docs/vertex-options/basics.md

 This section can be described by Poiyomi as *"the silly options"* due to the amount of weird and strange things that can be accomplished with Vertex Options.

-:::note Known Z-fighting Issues
+:::note Z-fighting Issues
-Vertex Options can cause nasty Z-fighting issues when seen against projection-based shaders, as they re-render the mesh using a shader of their own.
+Vertex Options can cause nasty Z-fighting when seen against projection-based shaders, as they re-render the mesh using a shader of their own.
 This is a known limitation in Unity.
 :::

 <PoiVideo url='/vid/color-and-normals/VertexOptionsDemo.mp4'/>